Earth-MGMT-SYS/nimbodata/doc/source/architecture.rst

 The Nimbodata server uses psycopg2, a syntax engine, a metadata catalog and some hidden columns to provide extra capabilities beyond a traditional SQL database.
-Current functionality is aimed to provide a feature complete relational (i.e. not SQL compliant) database, with geospatial and object store support.
+Current functionality is aimed to provide a feature complete relational (i.e. not SQL) database, with geospatial and object store support.

-The server logic and the client access patterns are both oriented around the API.
+The server logic and the client access patterns are both oriented around the API structure, which in turn, is structured on the relational model.

 Nimbodata Application Server